MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/symantec-to-microsoft-defender-atp-onboard.md

 ## Uninstall Symantec

-Now that you have configured Microsoft Defender ATP and have onboarded your organization's devices, your next step is to uninstall Symantec.
+Now that you have onboarded your organization's devices to Microsoft Defender ATP, your next step is to uninstall Symantec.

 - Follow the guidance in [Uninstall Symantec Endpoint Protection](https://knowledge.broadcom.com/external/article/156148/uninstall-symantec-endpoint-protection.html)